Hallucinating 360{\deg}: Panoramic Street-View Generation via Local Scenes Diffusion and Probabilistic Prompting: Ablation Studies

 \subsection{Analysis of Different Prompts}

 To achieve more controllable panoramic image generation and avoid the labor-intensive task of manual panoramic image annotation, we leverage large language models to pre-annotate the stitched panoramic images, thereby generating imprecise yet informative control prompts.
 Furthermore, we propose the PPM, which enables robust panoramic generation.
 By incorporating depth information, PPM dynamically selects relevant image tokens and depth cues, surpassing the baseline in terms of image quality while significantly improving controllability.
-Additionally, we introduce a mask map, which, when combined with the image, depth map, and mask map, allows Percept360 to achieve state-of-the-art performance in overall scoring.
 With the joint contributions of PPM and LSMD, Percep360 achieves comprehensive improvements in both image quality and layout controllability.